It’s common knowledge among most digital advertisers that PPC metrics and industry benchmarks are key to understanding their success.

 Compared to the desktop-inclusive data, mobile conversion rates are slightly lower — and neither are too impressive.

-This could be a sign that most advertisers are ignoring the post-click experience — especially in those industries with below-average CVRs: business services, computers & electronics, education, home & garden, internet & telecom, consulting, manufacturing, nonprofits, retail, and travel & hospitality.
+This could be a sign that most advertisers are ignoring the post-click landing page — especially in those industries with below-average CVRs: business services, computers & electronics, education, home & garden, internet & telecom, consulting, manufacturing, nonprofits, retail, and travel & hospitality.

 It’s likely that all of these industries need to pay more attention to conversion optimization techniques, like post-click automation.
 PCA helps advertisers visualize the advertising funnel, deliver 1:1 personalized experiences at scale, and create message matched post-click landing pages to maximize conversions.